 This course is aimed at pupils who may have an interest in or are considering a future career working with children.
-The award gives learners the opportunity to develop applied knowledge and understanding of child development and growth up to the age of five, how children learn through play and how meeting the needs of individual children will support their development, play and learning.
+The Award gives learners the opportunity to develop applied knowledge and understanding of child development and growth up to the age of five, how children learn through play and how meeting the needs of individual children will support their development, play and learning.
 The three components focus on the assessment of knowledge, skills and practices.
 These are all essential to developing a basis for progression and, therefore, learners need to achieve all components in order to achieve the qualification.
-The components are interrelated and they are best seen as part of an integrated whole rather than as totally distinct study areas.